bailey-long/bailey-long/README.md

 #### Motueka, NZ
 #### NMIT Student taking a Bachelor of IT
 ### Hobbies include
-- Dungeons and Dragons
+- Board games
-- Magic the Gathering
+- Old School Runescape
 - Coding (C#, JS, HTML, CSS and a touch of Java)
 - Listening to Music